 This book concentrates on and celebrates Britain’s semi-natural or wildflower grasslands which are made up of unsown, wild native plants.
 Two other types of grassland that are semi improved have been included in the book as they have significant wildlife or heritage value.
 These are coastal and flood plain grazing marsh, and water meadows.

 ‘The book certainly fulfils its brief as a celebration.
 John Davis’s paintings fill almost every spread, with sumptuous landscapes from the machair of the Outer Hebrides to the rolling South Downs of his home county of Sussex.
 His great talent is for capturing the texture, colour and solidity of landscapes.
 His grasslands are ones that you feel you can walk

 through.
 His skies are full of birds and insects, creating a great sense of joie de vivre.

-Jefferson's succinct text provides an excellent introduction to our
+Richard Jefferson’s succinct text provides an excellent introduction to our wildlife-rich grasslands, describing

 the various types and their origins.
 At the back of the book is a useful section with a map, listing a selection

 of nature reserves which contain areas of semi-natural grassland, together with their type.
 One can’t help